My Chef's Apron

 Notes

-Nuts: instead of cashew or pecans, you can use a medley of nuts you have on hand.
+Nuts: Instead of cashews or pecans, you can use a medley of nuts you have on hand.
 Almonds and blanched hazelnuts are a great substitute here.
-Nut butter can work too, but the texture of the energy balls will be softer instead of chewy.
+Nut butter can work as well, but the texture of the energy balls will be softer instead of chewy.

-Medjool dates alternatives: dried figs, dried prunes, dried apricots, dried cherries, or only raisins.
-I love Medjool dates as it gives these energy bites that lovely caramel-like taste.
+Medjool dates alternatives: Dried figs, dried prunes, dried apricots, dried cherries, or only raisins.
+I love Medjool dates as they give these energy bites that lovely caramel-like taste.

 Add your own private notes